EO-DataHub/eoap-gen/ades_guide.md

 ADES requires a directory output from the workflow containing a STAC catalog.
 The catalog must link to files that we want to get as outputs in our workspace.
 We can achieve this by writing a script and using the pystac library.

 Again it will be a CLI script (using click).
-It accepts 1 or more file paths as arguments.
+It accepts 1 or more file paths as arguments - outputs from the GDAL resize step.
 It creates a basic stac catalog, which contains an Item containing an Asset with the file path as a Link.
 There are also some default property values set to make it a valid STAC Catalog.

 ```python
 import datetime